LaylaD4/LaylahDePaull_T2A2/README.md

 ## 1. HTTP Verb

-- **GET**: This method is used to retrieve all recipes (by name) that a user has saved in their personal recipe list/shopping list (user_recipes).
-A user needs to be logged in or authenticated (JWT) to view heir personal recipe list.
+- **GET**: This method is used to retrieve all recipes (by name) that a user has saved in their personal recipe/shopping list (user_recipes).
+A user needs to be logged in and authenticated (JWT) to view heir personal recipe list.

 ### 2. Path or Route